petergramenides/campus-owl/README.md

 ### Special Thanks

-Thank you to Dr.Brian Callahan, a Professor in the School of Information Technology & Web Science at [Rensselear Polytechnic Institute](https://rpi.edu) for his instruction and support that helped make this project possible.
+Thank you to Dr. Brian Callahan, a Professor in the School of Information Technology & Web Science at [Rensselear Polytechnic Institute](https://rpi.edu) for his instruction and support that helped make this project possible.

 ### Contact